 - A little more complicated than wood slides

-Both the Amish Mondovi Trestle Table and the Yorktown Single Pedestal Dining Table by Keystone open with geared slides.
+The Amish Mondovi Trestle Table opens with geared slides.

 BALL BEARING SLIDES: A premier slide.

 - Metal slides open with a lot less resistance

 - The longer the table, the more support needed

 - Not as much support on the ends of the table